lnemsick-simp/pupmod-simp-nfs/REFERENCE.md

 NFS export-compatible clients to which the export should be served.

 * The entry will be repeated for each client
+* Use ['*'] for client wildcard

 ##### `comment`

 Data type: `Optional[String]`

-A comment to be added to the entry
+A comment to be added to the set of entries

 Default value: `undef`